CPIL & ANR vs. Union Of India and Others - Delhi High Court

 Writ Petition (Civil) No. 8998 of 2020 (P.I.L) was filed before Delhi High Court which came up for hearing on 02.12.2020, before the Division Bench-I comprising of Hon'ble Mr. Justice D. N. Patel, Chief Justice and Hon'ble Mr. Justice Prateek Jalan.

-The Center for Public Interest Litigation (Petitioner No. 1) and Software Freedom Law Center, Delhi (Petitioner No. 2) have approached the Hon'ble Delhi High Court, challenging the operation and execution of three surveillance projects namely CMS, NETRA and NATGRID, which collectively and separately seek to spy on the communication of citizens in India.
+The Center for Public Interest Litigation (Petitioner No. 1) and Software Freedom Law Center, India (Petitioner No. 2) have approached the Hon'ble Delhi High Court, challenging the operation and execution of three surveillance projects namely CMS, NETRA and NATGRID, which collectively and separately seek to spy on the communication of citizens in India.
 The aforementioned projects allow the government agencies to intercept and monitor all and any telecom and internet communications in bulk, furthering the process of construction of a mass illegal dragnet surveillance system by the state.

 The Writ Petition challenges the operation and execution of the surveillance projects on the following grounds: